You Are Renting Attention

 You Get the Analysis

-We send you the full written analysis — where the break is, what CGO-level architecture fixes it, and what that produces in your specific business.
+Full written analysis — where the break is, what CGO-level architecture fixes it, and what that produces in your specific business.
 You decide what to do with it.

 Revenue is the only number we report.
 Not impressions.
 Not reach.
 Not followers.
-Revenue.